Mary's Demons & the Destiny of John the Baptist (Exploring The Chosen Season 2 Episode 5 with Youth)

 Just like John is about to confront Herod boldly, several other characters boldly confront a demonic force that refers to itself as Belial.
 In particular, we see Belial has a confrontation with Mary in which he calls her Lilith, the old name she went by while she was possessed - back at the very beginning of The Chosen Season 1.

 Throughout the episode, Mary also seems to be having her past trauma triggered by her encounter with Roman soldiers (Note: in Episode 1 it's hinted that she was a victim of sexual assault by a Roman solider).
-Toward the end of the episode, she goes in search of someone tied to her old life - and perhaps also tied to her past trauma.
+Toward the end of the episode, she goes back to her old life.

 When someone deals with past trauma or sins, we often say they're confronting their demons.
 Perhaps The Chosen wants us to see a connect between how Mary is confronting a literal demon connected to her past to how she is also confronting her trauma.